hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 - `XCURSOR_SIZE` - Set cursor size.
 See [here](../../FAQ/) for why you might want this variable set.

 # Application Specific Variables
+- `OBSIDIAN_USE_WAYLAND,1` - Obsidian: Pass appropriate arguments to electron to avoid crashing

+# Already Set By Hyprland
+The following environment variables are already set by Hyprland and don't require manual configuration:

+- `_JAVA_AWT_WM_NONREPARENTING=1` - Make Java AWT accept redraw/input events without waiting for a reparenting event.
-- `MOZ_ENABLE_WAYLAND,1` - Firefox: Use Wayland instead of XWayland (avoids stale buffer re-use bug)
+- `MOZ_ENABLE_WAYLAND,1` - Firefox: Use Wayland instead of XWayland (avoids stale buffer re-use bug).
-- `OBSIDIAN_USE_WAYLAND,1` - Obsidian: Use proper electron settings to avoid crashing